code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-Q.md

 ### Recommendation

-Consider updating the comment for `sharesToUnderlying` function to accurately reflect that it does not modify the state.
+Update the comment for `sharesToUnderlying` function to accurately reflect that it does not modify the state.

 ## [N-02] Misleading comments for the `Merkle` contract